mulesoft-assets/template-sfdc2sfdc-contact-broadcast/README.md

 <b>Records to Be Processed: </b>9<br/>
 <b>Start execution on: </b>Mon Jan 13 18:05:33 GMT-03:00 2014
 </pre>

+## Running on premise <a name="runonopremise"/>

+In this section we detail the way you have to run you Anypoint Temple on you computer.

+### Running on Studio <a name="runonstudio"/>
+Once you have imported you Anypoint Template into Anypoint Studio you need to follow these steps to run it:

++ Locate the properties file `mule.dev.properties`, in src/main/resources
++ Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
++ Once that is done, right click on you Anypoint Template project folder
++ Hover you mouse over `"Run as"`
++ Click on  `"Mule Application"`

+### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
+Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
+To follow the example, this will be `mule.env=prod`.

 ## Running on CloudHub <a name="runoncloudhub"/>